murexrobotics/docs/src/elec/onboarding/onboarding.md

 - USB: universal serial bus is a physical and software protocol defining how devices communicate with each other.
 It is important to know the different sizes for USB, and how it works under the hood.
   - [I dare you to read this whitepaper by Cypress/Infineon](https://www.infineon.com/dgdl/Infineon-AN57294_USB_101_An_Introduction_to_Universal_Serial_Bus_2.0-ApplicationNotes-v09_00-EN.pdf?fileId=8ac78c8c7cdc391c017d072d8e8e5256)
 - Neopixel: [Read Adafruit's Überguide](https://learn.adafruit.com/adafruit-neopixel-uberguide/the-magic-of-neopixels)
+- MEMS Sensor: TODO
+- Gas Sensor: TODO
+- PWM Driver: TODO
+- ADC/DAC: TODO

 ## MUREX-specific Terms

-- Carrier: TODO
+- Carrier - Byran Huang '25: Powered by a Raspberry Pi CM4, acting as the control hub for the ROV.
+Learn more [here](../boards/carrier.md)
-- ESC Carrier: TODO
+- ESC Carrier - Celine Zhang '26: TODO
-- Power Board: TODO
+- Power Board - Max Liu '26: TODO
+- ESC - Byran Huang '25: TODO
-- LVX: TODO
+- LVX - RAKWireless: TODO
 - MORE TODOs

+## Writing Docs

+It is expected of every MUREX Robotics Electrical member to write documentation in a timely manner.
+The "docs" are hosted on mdBook, which is written in Markdown and deployed to GitHub Pages through GitHub Actions.

+- When adding docs, it should outline any work you have done, and any specialized knowledge required.
+Pictures are good.
+- In writing any docs, if there is precedent, follow it.
+- If there is not, find precedent online and follow that.
+- All prose must be at least semi-formal and clearly written, with the assumption that the reader has intermediate electronics knowledge.
+- Markdown must follow regular linting.

 ## Summary

 This is not the end of your learning, only to jumpstart the beginning.
 99% of knowledge comes from failing.
 This is especially true in electronics.
-Nobody can call themselves a master without releasing some [magic smoke](https://en.wikipedia.org/wiki/Magic_smoke).
-All the links listed are good resources to explore further.
+Nobody can call themselves a master without having released some [magic smoke](https://en.wikipedia.org/wiki/Magic_smoke).
+All the links listed above are excellent resources to explore further.
 The YouTube channels are basically MUREX Electrical's subscription feed.
 We strongly encourage you to do the same.